kuzzleio/kuzzle/config/elk/README.md

 #Configuration for Elasticsearch Logstash and Kibana (ELK)

-Logstash Elasticsearch and Kibana allow respectively to collect,index and visualize the information about logs.
+Logstash Elasticsearch and Kibana allow respectively to collect, index and visualize the information about logs.

  1. Logstash recive the logs from Kuzzle,
  2. Elasticsearch index the logs (container elasticlogstash),